 Question #4: Why can people, even when their grasp of relevant facts is clearly lacking, seem more authoritative than the facts themselves?

-In case you think this rarely happens, just remember that every ruler who ever gained power that eventually led to the ruin of his people or country or organization was just such a person.
+In case you think this rarely happens, just remember that every ruler who ever gained power that plunged his tribe or nation into unnecessary war, exploited his people like animals or worse, or eventually led to the ruin of his people or country or organization was just such a person.

 The twin question is: Why do experts with amazing grasps of relevant facts seem less authoritative than others who know very little except how to work a crowd or perform for the camera?
 (Just think Chomsky vs. Trump and you’ll see what I mean.)

-Question #5: Why do we design every aspect of society and organize every institution on a principle designed primarily to deal with conflict and problematic people?
+Question #5: Why do we design every aspect of society and organize every institution by means of a device designed primarily to deal with conflict and problematic people?